gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

   If you have overriden the ``GiniCaptureTheme`` then the text appearances you have set there will override the typography customization.
 Same applies to overriden widget styles where you have set a custom text appearance.

-You can find all the typography styles `here <https://github.com/gini/gini-mobile-android/blob/main/capture-sdk/sdk/src/main/res/values/typography.xml>`_.

-You can preview our typography here:
+You can preview our typography along with their style resource names below:

 .. raw:: html